dennissxz/data-science-handbook/33-dimensionality-reduction/25-t-SNE.md

 Data point-specific variances allow SNE/t-SNE to model varying densities in different parts of the high-dim space, but that’s as many hyperparameters as data points.
 SNE/t-SNE sets $\sigma_i$ based on a single user-provided hyperparameter, namely **perplexity**.

 Definition (Perplexity)
-: The perplexity of the distribution Pi is
+: The perplexity of the distribution $P_i$ is defined as

   $$
   \begin{aligned}